Reckless I: The Petrified Flesh

-Reckless is a 2010 young adult novel by Cornelia Funke and Lionel Wigram.
+The Petrified Flesh is a 2010 young adult novel by Cornelia Funke and Lionel Wigram.
 It is the first book in her MirrorWorld series.
-Originally published on 14 September 2010, it was rereleased 29 September 2016 as Reckless I: The Petrified Flesh.
-Reckless was inspired by the tales of the Brothers Grimm.
-A sequel, Fearless, was released on September 16, 2012.
+Originally published on 14 September 2010 with the title Reckless, it was rereleased 29 September 2016 as Reckless I: The Petrified Flesh.
+The novel was inspired by the tales of the Brothers Grimm.
+A sequel, Reckless II: Living Shadows, originally titled Fearless, was released on September 16, 2012.

 Publication

 Reckless was originally released by Chicken House Publishing on September 14, 2010.
-Chicken House no longer publishes the book, and there is no information about it on their official website.
 It was rereleased and retitled as Reckless I: The Petrified Flesh by Pushkin Press on September 29, 2016.